 Either way, we strongly recommend applying sunscreen before you do any makeup, just to really make sure you’re fending off all those harmful UV rays which will make your skin age faster.
 Sunscreens also come in different textures and finishes, so don’t give up on finding one that works for you and your makeup routine.
 If you need help finding a sunscreen that doesn’t feel sticky in Singapore’s weather, you can check out this helpful list.

 Another thing to take note: you have to reapply sunscreen!
 Sunscreen cannot actually protect you for the whole day, so it’s important that you reapply it once every two hours if you are out in the hot sun.

 Since the main aim of this Korean makeup tutorial is to be quick and easy, we recommend that you check out BB cream or cushion compacts if you haven’t already.

 Both combine makeup and skincare into one convenient formula, so you’d be able to moisturise your skin while applying foundation and concealer at the same time.

 The small, all-in-one packaging of BB cushions are especially handy if you’re the sort that travels frequently, or just want to touch up your makeup on the go!

-BB cream has been one of the most sought after products when it first emerged in the Korean beauty scene, and it’s since made waves all around the world.
-If you are looking for something lightweight but which can also cover blemishes, you can use BB cream as a base.
+BB cream has been one of the most sought-after makeup products when it first emerged in the Korean beauty scene, and has since made waves all around the world.
+If you are looking for something lightweight but which can also cover blemishes, you can use BB cream in place of foundation and concealer.

 Many of us aren’t blessed with perfect skin, but that’s OK, because there is always concealer to save your day.